 A. As set forth in R.I.
 Gen. Laws Chapter 5-51, no person or firm shall represent himself/herself/itself as a practitioner of landscape architecture, or engage in the practice of landscape architecture, or offer to practice landscape architecture or use or employ any title, sign, card, or device implying that such person or firm is practicing or is authorized to practice landscape architecture in this State, without holding a certificate of registration issued by the Board.

 B.Any person who violates the provisions of R.I.
 Gen. Laws Chapter 5-51 shall, upon finding of a violation be subject to penalty as set forth in R.I.
 Gen. Laws §§ 5-51-16 and 5-84-5.

 C.The Board shall investigate any alleged violation of R.I.
 Gen. Laws Chapter 5-51.

 1.12Standards of Professional Practice

-1. In practicing landscape architecture, a landscape architect shall act with reasonable care and competence, and shall apply the technical knowledge and skill which is ordinarily applied by landscape architects of good standing, practicing in the same locality.
+1. In practicing landscape architecture, a landscape architect shall act with reasonable care and competence and shall apply the technical knowledge and skill which is ordinarily applied by landscape architects of good standing, practicing in the same locality.

-2.In designing a project, a landscape architect shall take into account all applicable state and municipal laws and regulations.
+2.In designing a project, a landscape architect shall consider all applicable state and municipal laws and regulations.
 While a landscape architect may rely on the advice of other professionals (e.g., attorneys, engineers, and other qualified persons) as to the meaning and intent of such regulations, once having obtained such advice, a landscape architect shall not knowingly design a project in violation of such laws and regulations.